Vonzelle-Cuizon/SIA/README.md

-# To use:
+# How to use:

-In terminal, install Firebase CLI
+# In terminal, install Firebase CLI
     npm install -g firebase-tools

-To run in local
+# To run in local
     npm run dev

-To deploy to Firebase hosting
+# To deploy to Firebase hosting
     npm run build
     firebase deploy